MarcocciaAndrea/Euklid/README.md

 ### ARIMA

-Considering the evaluation metrics and all the previous insights, we can estimate that the accuracy is around 50% for the ARIMA model.
+Considering the evaluation metrics and all the previous insights, we can estimate that the average accuracy is around 50% for the ARIMA model.
 - **Amazon accuracy**: 0.52
 - **CAC accuracy**: 0.50
 - **IBM accuracy**: 0.52